 25 YEARS OF STUDENT EDUCATION AND COMMUNITY OUTREACH

 The Telluride Jazz Festival and its programs represent music education of the highest order.
-World class Jazz musicians bring their talent, skills, and knowledge to our community, sharing them all on the Town Park Main Stage, Free Stage at Elks Park, Jazz After Dark historic venues, Telluride School District and other regional education institutions.
+World class Jazz musicians bring their talent, skills, and knowledge to our community, sharing them all on the Town Park Main Stage, "Society Stage" at Elks Park, Jazz After Dark historic venues, Telluride School District and other regional education institutions.
 Jazz music, as America’s unique art form, is at the heart of our programming, and we are always looking for new ways to reach and grow our audience with ticketed and free performances.

 The Telluride Jazz Festival is supported by contributors and sponsors like Raynier Institute and Foundation, Dworbell Inc., The Telluride Foundation, The Telluride Council for Community Assistance, Arts and Special Events (CCAASE) that make the following programs happen.